WebSocket Feed

 "liveObv": 0.34

-}entityId is a REST ID (team market ID for teams, StatsBomb player ID for players). liveObv is the raw aggregated OBV value, not z-scored, typically in the [−2.0, +2.0] band over a full match.
+}entityId / entityName identify the entity this snapshot is for. entityId is the source/aggregation entity ID emitted by the obv-engine sidecar — on the authoritative live path it is the sidecar’s own ID (live-keyed, before any Live→REST translation), so treat it as an entity identifier, not as a reliable on-chain market ID or scope key (scope with homeMarketId/awayMarketId). liveObv is the raw aggregated OBV value, not z-scored, typically in the [−2.0, +2.0] band over a full match.
 Delivered when the underlying obv-engine sidecar returns a new aggregation.
 Broadcast scope is the same as live_event (any non-empty subscription set).

 obv_teams_breakdown / obv_players_breakdown